Did you know that you can help end world poverty and hunger, fight climate change, and give millions of cute baby animals a safe home to live in?

 These include poverty, inequality, climate change, environmental degradation, and peace and justice.

 They’re an important part of the 2030 Agenda for Sustainable Development².
 And, since we’re already 5 years into that 15-year plan, this current decade is critical.

-So now you know what the sustainable development goals are.
-Where does Click A Tree come in?
-Well, planting trees helps with 16 of the following 17 SDGs.
+So now you know what the sustainable development goals in general are.

 1. No Poverty

 The very first Sustainable Development Goal is to “end poverty in all its forms, everywhere”.
 Wildly ambitious – and sensationally important.

 Global poverty is a complicated and far-reaching issue.
 Planting trees won’t solve it overnight – but it will certainly help.
 Many of our tree-planting sites are in countries with a typically low income and high levels of unemployment.

 When we plant trees, we don’t employ volunteers.
 Instead, we employ local people with a fair wage.
 It’s a stable and reliable income.